charlierobson/serclient/README.md

 More of a server really.

-I should probably rename the output too.
+Use with LOAD "$" on ZXpand+ or the 'TROLL' release firmware for ZXpand classic.

+---

-### Compile the source with MONO:
+### 1. If necessary, compile the source with MONO:

-mcs Program.cs
+mcs zxsvr.cs

+The supplied pre-compiled .net assembly should work out of the box.
+I think.
+Possibly.

 ### Run the compiled exe under mono on Linux and OSX.
 Natively on Windows.

+Supply the following parameters:
-mono Program.exe [path to P file to serve] [com port name]
+* path to P file to serve
+* com port name

 e.g:

-* charlie$ mono Program.exe 3dmm.p /dev/ttl.usb01
+* charlie$ mono zxsvr.exe 3dmm.p /dev/ttl.usb01whatever

-* c:> program 3dmm.p COM13
+* c:\charlie> zxsvr 3dmm.p COM13

+---

+Included is the magnificent UWOL and an Arduino sketch that I used for initial development.
+It's since proved useful for debugging.